 \subsubsection{Basics}

-As is well known, in 1974 Stephen Hawking announced that quantum mechanically even a spherical distribution of matter collapsing to form a black hole should emit radiation; with a spectrum approximately that of a black body \cite{Hawking:1974rv,Hawking:1974sw}.
+As is well known, in 1974 Stephen Hawking announced that quantum mechanically black holes should emit radiation with a spectrum approximately that of a black body \citep{Hawking:1974rv, Hawking:1974sw}.
 We shall not re-derive the existence of Hawking radiation from scratch, but will instead assume a certain familiarity with at least the basics of the phenomenon.
 (See, for instance, \citealt{Brout:1995rd} or \citealt{Jacobson:1995ak}.)
-The collapse of a distribution of matter will end up forming an evaporating black hole emitting particles from its horizon toward infinity.
-Hawking radiation is a quantum-field-in-curved-space effect.
-The existence of radiation emission is a kinematic effect that does not rely on Einstein equations.
-Therefore, one can aim to reproduce it in a condensed matter system.
-Within standard field theory, a minimal requirement for having Hawking radiation, {a strictly quantum spontaneous effect}, is the existence in the background configuration of an apparent horizon \cite{Visser:2001kq}. {(Minimal conditions to have a Hawking-like emission have been analyzed in~\cite{Barcelo:2006uw,Barcelo:2010pj}, where it is shown that one does not need the strict formation of neither event nor apparent horizons)}.
-So, in principle, to be able to reproduce Hawking radiation in a laboratory one would need at least two requirements:
+The collapse of a distribution of matter will end up forming an evaporating black hole emitting particles from its horizon toward future null infinity.
+Hawking radiation is a quantum-field-in-curved-space effect: The existence of radiation emission is a kinematic effect that does not rely on Einstein's equations.
+Therefore, one can aim to reproduce it in a condensed-matter system.
+Within standard field theory, a {sufficient} requirement for having Hawking radiation, {a strictly quantum spontaneous effect}, is the existence in the background configuration of an apparent horizon \citep{Visser:2001kq}. {(Minimal conditions to have a Hawking-like emission have been analyzed in~\cite{Barcelo:2006uw,Barcelo:2010pj}, where it is shown that one does not need the strict formation of neither event nor apparent horizons)}.
+So, in principle, to be able to reproduce Hawking radiation in a laboratory one would have to fulfill at least two requirements:

 \begin{enumerate} \item To choose an adequate analogue system; it has to be a quantum analogue model (see Sect.~\ref{S:catalogue}) such that its description could be separated into a classical effective background spacetime plus some standard relativistic quantum fields living thereon.
 (It can happen that the quantum fields do not satisfy the appropriate commutation or anti-commutation relations \citep{Unruh:2003ss}).